AI Screenr

 • Completion rate: 80–90% — significantly higher than one-way recorded video because there is real interaction.

-• If the candidate gets disconnected, they can resume from the same link for up to 24 hours; the interview picks up where it left off.
+• If the candidate gets disconnected, they can resume from the same link for up to 24 hours.
+The interview continues from where it left off.
 Partial interviews are flagged in the report.

 Step 3 — AI Scores and Produces the Report

 Within 2 minutes of the candidate saying goodbye, a structured report is ready in your dashboard.
-Here is exactly what lands in the report:
+Here is exactly what is in the report:

 Top of the Report

-• Overall score — 0–100 weighted aggregate across all rubric dimensions.
+• Overall score — 0 to 100 weighted aggregate across all scoring dimensions.

 • 4-point hiring recommendationStrong Yes / Yes / Maybe / No.